-- The Executive Dean, Student Services or his/her designee will receive a student's verbal or written complaint.
-The Executive Dean, Student Services or his/her designee will consider the merit of the complaint and will take any action considered appropriate or necessary.
-At this level, the student has the right to remain anonymous. - If the student's verbal or written complaint is not resolved to the student's satisfaction and the student wishes to continue to pursue the complaint, the student must submit a request in writing to the Executive Dean, Student Services or his/her designee requesting further resolution.
-The written request must include the specific nature of the complaint, reasons for filing the complaint, and

-- specific remedy requested.
+- The Vice President, Student Services or his/her designee will receive a student's verbal or written complaint.
+The Vice President, Student Services or his/her designee will consider the merit of the complaint and will take any action considered appropriate or necessary.
+At this level, the student has the right to remain anonymous. - If the student's verbal or written complaint is not resolved to the student's satisfaction and the student wishes to continue to pursue the complaint, the student must submit a request in writing to the Vice President, Student Services or his/her designee requesting further resolution.
+The written request must include the specific nature of the complaint, reasons for filing the complaint, and specific remedy requested.
 At this level, the student may no longer remain anonymous.
-The Executive Dean, Student Services or his/her designee will seek a resolution by using the following means: - Contact the appropriate College employee who is responsible for the College operation complained about and arrange a meeting between the parties involved to discuss a possible resolution.
-The written complaint will be forwarded to all appropriate parties involved in the conf ict prior to the meeting.
-Should resolution not be reached, the Executive Dean, Student Services or his/her designee will review the complaint and all supporting material and render a written decision regarding the complaint with rationale.
+The Vice President, Student Services or his/her designee will seek a resolution by using the following means: - Contact the appropriate College employee who is responsible for the College operation complained about and arrange a meeting between the parties involved to discuss a possible resolution.
+The written complaint will be forwarded to all appropriate parties involved in the conflict prior to the meeting.
+Should resolution not be reached, the Vice President, Student Services or his/her designee will review the complaint and all supporting material and render a written decision regarding the complaint with rationale.